geoffreyfowles/qmk_firmware/keyboards/keebio/iris/keymaps/geoffreyfowles/README.md

   - e.g. record macro that switches to gaming layer. when running, macro finishes and keyboard maintains gaming color, but is actually back in base layer

 ## TODOs
-- figure out why PB_1 is only recognized by ahk when used in a layer tap
+- figure out why PB_1 isn't recognized by ahk when used as a simple keycode